Climate and Average Weather Year Round in Okinawa Japan

 Okinawa experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 7.9 months, from March 26 to November 22, during which time the comfort level is muggy, oppressive, or miserable at least 28% of the time.
-The muggiest day of the year is July 29, with muggy conditions 100% of the time.
+The month with the most muggy days in Okinawa is July, with 31.0 days that are muggy or worse.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Okinawa experiences mild seasonal variation over the course of the year.
+The average hourly wind speed in Okinawa experiences significant seasonal variation over the course of the year.

-The windier part of the year lasts for 5.9 months, from September 26 to March 23, with average wind speeds of more than 7.8 miles per hour.
-The windiest day of the year is December 2, with an average hourly wind speed of 9.0 miles per hour.
+The windier part of the year lasts for 5.9 months, from September 27 to March 23, with average wind speeds of more than 14.4 miles per hour.
+The windiest month of the year in Okinawa is December, with an average hourly wind speed of 16.4 miles per hour.